Mister-Storm/bitcoin/README.md

 # bitcoin Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project has created for study and uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .